Isaaquito53/Tests_OpenGL/README.md

 ## To Do/Fix:

-- When I developed the Snake test the vertices were different, so I should fix the definition of the vertices for this test.

-- Fix a texture/vertices/idk problem of the Texture2D test.

 - Update the imgui lib and the controls.

 - Now I am trying to learn and understand the basics of Lights, so probably, I will be adding some Lights features to the Going3D test soon (probably, it isn't going to be the last thing that I will add to this test).